 Figure 8 shows a scenario with two alternative routes from node 1 to node 7.
 Both of them are accessible in the first 70 seconds.
 At the 70th second, node 4 is switched off and this breaks the upper route.
 Figures 9 and 10 show the simulation results.
-In the first 70 seconds, both the original AODV and AODV_DM choose the upper route since this path requires fewer number of hops.
+In the first 70 seconds, both the original AODV and AODV\DM choose the upper route since this path requires fewer number of hops.
 After the 70th second, they switch to the lower route for transmissions.
 Since the number of hops in the lower route is more than that of the upper route, the average throughputs are slightly reduced.
 Our proposed scheme keeps the route discovery property of original AODV and switch to a new route if the existing one is broken.
-At the same time, AODV_DM eliminates the "re-routing instability problem" experienced by the original AODV.
+At the same time, AODV\DM eliminates the "re-routing instability problem" experienced by the original AODV.

-Figure 8.
-Two alternative routes for UDP/TCP traffic flow with node 1 as the source and node 7 as the destination in a multi-hop network
+FIGURE 8 Two alternative routes for UDP/TCP traffic flow with node 1 as the source and node 7 as the destination in a multi-hop network.

-Figure 7. a) UDP and b) TCP endto-end throughput in a 7-node flow using AODV DM
+FIGURE 9 a) UDP and b) TCP end-to-end throughput in a real-break case using original AODV.